-COLORS (Creating Opportunities for Leadership and Obtaining Racial Support) is a mentoring and advising program established to provide freshmen and transfer students the opportunity to share ideas with and learn from TWU faculty, staff and upper-class students outside a classroom setting.
-Interaction with a faculty/staff mentor and upper-class student peer adviser encourages a protégé to excel academically, socially, and culturally while making a smooth transition into college.
+C.O.L.O.R.S.
+(Creating Opportunities for Leadership and Obtaining Racial Support) is a mentoring and advising program established to provide freshman students the opportunity to share ideas with and learn from TWU faculty, staff and upper-class students, outside a classroom setting.
+Interaction with a faculty/staff mentor and upper-class student peer advisor encourages a protégé to excel academically, socially, and culturally while making a smooth transition into college.

-Each protégé will be matched with a mentor and a peer adviser based on the academic discipline of a protégé.
-Ideally, the mentoring relationship continues until graduation.
-Applications and additional information can be obtained by calling the Office of Intercultural Services at 940.898.3679.
+Each freshman participant will be

+matched with a mentor and a peer advisor shortly after registering.
+Often, the mentoring relationship continues until graduation.
+Applications and additional information can be obtained by calling the Office of Intercultural Services at 940/898-3679.